-As we enter a new era, we will take on the challenge of implementing a variety of initiatives in order to grow Gundam into a worldwide IP.
-We will strive to accelerate global rollouts by creating buzz on a global scale and working to increase recognition.
+of implementing a variety of initiatives in order to grow global rollouts by creating buzz on a global scale and working to increase recognition.
 In addition, through open partnerships with external partners, we will take on the challenge of creating new value.

-Groupwide Gundam initiatives increase not only the value of the IP but also the value of the Group.
+value of the IP but also the value of the Group.
 Moving forward, we will work to maximize the value of the IP so that Gundam continues to be a fan favorite for 50 years or even 100 years into the future.